DAVID ELDRIDGE |

 Prospective honours students should contact me to discuss their ideas and the range of projects that could be undertaken in the lab.
 Some examples of potential honours projects are listed below.
 This page can also be viewed as a pdf file here (or right-click link to save the pdf file). |

-Location: Yathong Nature Reserve (Cobar) or Nanya (Broken Hill)
+Location: Yathong Nature Reserve (Cobar)

 |